Wong Ho Leng: Publications

-Posthumous Publication
+Posthumous publication

-Last Writings was a diary written by Wong himself when he was diagnosed with a brain cancer on 21 December 2012.
+Last Writings (ISBN 978-967-19903-0-8) is a diary begun by Wong when he was diagnosed with a brain cancer on 21 December 2012.
 The book was written as he wanted to share his thoughts, fears, struggles and his determination to fight cancer with people of Sarawak especially Sibu.
-However, the book’s entry was only up till 2 October 2013 as Wong had lost his sense of coordination and balance on 18 September 2013.
-Last Writings is available in both English and Mandarin Version.
+The book's last entry was on 2 October 2013, as Wong had lost his sense of coordination and balance on 18 September 2013.
+Last Writings was published in both English and Mandarin.